ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/attribute_types/attribute_types.rst

 Attribute Types
 ===============

-Attributes are key/value data sets that can be added to Cases, Groups, Indicators, and Victims.
-This type of metadata provides an excellent way to organize, categorize, and capture the context around items in ThreatConnect.
+Attributes are key/value data sets that can be added to Groups, Indicators, Victims, and Workflow Cases.
+When adding an Attribute to an object, users must select the type of Attribute they want to create.

 Endpoint: ``/api/v3/attributeTypes``